Skip to content

 The lower the CO2 emissions, the lower the tax band, and the less you’ll pay.

-VED for alternative-fuel cars – such as hybrids, plug-in hybrids, and those that run on liquified petroleum gas (LPG), compressed natural gas (CNG) or biofuel – is £10 cheaper than petrol or diesel cars.
+In April 2025, Vehicle Excise Duty for alternative-fuel cars – such as hybrids, plug-in hybrids, and those that run on liquified petroleum gas (LPG), compressed natural gas (CNG) or biofuel – became the same price as for petrol or diesel cars.
+It was previously £10 cheaper.

 Band